anamaricriscaravana/BodyMassIndexProgramEnhancementAndDistanceTraveled/README.md

-# IV & V - Programming Exercise

-Create programs using Java, Python, and C++ language for each of the following problems.
-Submit screenshot of the code and output.
+# Body Mass Index Program Enhancement and Distance Traveled
+This project is developed for a Programming Logic and Design subject, that involves creating programs in Java, Python, and C++ to solve specific problems.
+The exercises focus on applying fundamental programming concepts such as modular design, input handling, calculations, output formatting, and control structures.

+# Problems
-  1. Body Mass Index Program Enhancement
+1. Body Mass Index (BMI) Program Enhancement

-In Programming Exercise in Lesson 3 you were asked to design a program that calculates a person’s body mass index (BMI).
-Recall from that exercise that the BMI is often used to determine whether a person with a sedentary lifestyle is overweight or underweight for his or her height.
-A person’s BMI is calculated with the following formula:
+- Description: Enhance a previously designed program that calculates a person’s Body Mass Index (BMI).
+The program now includes functionality to display a message indicating whether the person has an optimal weight, is underweight, or is overweight based on their BMI.

-BMI = Weight × 703 / Height^2
+- Formula: BMI = (Weight × 703) / (Height^2)

-In the formula, weight is measured in pounds and height is measured in inches. nhance the program so it displays a message indicating whether the person has ptimal weight, is underweight, or is overweight.
-A sedentary person’s weight is considered to be optimal if his or her BMI is between 18.5 and 25.
-If the BMI is ess than 18.5, the person is considered to be underweight.
-If the BMI value is reater than 25, the person is considered to be overweight.
+- Weight Categories:
+   <br/> **Optimal weight:** BMI between 18.5 and 25
+   <br/> **Underweight:** BMI less than 18.5
+   <br/> **Overweight:** BMI greater than 25

 2. Distance Traveled

-The distance a vehicle travels can be calculated as follows:
-Distance = Speed × Time

-For example, if a train travels 40 miles per hour for three hours, the distance traveled is 120 miles.
-Design a program that asks the user for the speed of a vehicle (in iles per hour) and how many hours it has traveled.
-It should then use a loop to isplay the distance the vehicle has traveled for each hour of that time period.
+- Description: Design a program that calculates and displays the distance a vehicle travels over time.
+The program asks the user for the speed of the vehicle (in miles per hour) and the number of hours it has traveled.
+It then uses a loop to display the distance traveled for each hour of the specified time period.
+- Formula: Distance = Speed × Time